HallLabs/tracy_matdb/README.md

     ./deploy_aws.sh
 ```
 - Note that in line definitions of environment variables don't leak out into outer name space.
 Which is great!
-Fill in the above information to facilitate a connection to your remote aws instance.
-If your `DESTINATION_URL` format differs, just use the one you are give from the `aws` console.
+Fill in the above information to facilitate a connection to your remote AWS instance.
+If your `DESTINATION_URL` format differs, just use the one you are give from the `AWS` console.

 ## Setup Remote Machine